hguerrero/kong-event-gw-examples/examples/04-topic-filter/README.md

-# Topic Rewrite Example
+# Topic Filter Example

-This example demonstrates how to configure Kong Event Gateway to automatically rewrite topic names using prefixes.
+This example demonstrates how to configure Kong Event Gateway to automatically filter topic names using prefixes.

 ## Overview

 The setup provides:
-- Automatic topic name rewriting
+- Automatic topic name prefixing
-- Prefix-based topic transformation
+- Prefix-based topic filtering
 - Transparent operation for clients
 - Anonymous authentication for easy testing